base/base/docs/specs/interop/token-bridging.md

   - Corollary 1: Finalized cross-chain transactions will conserve the sum of `totalSupply` and each user's balance for each chain in the Superchain.
-  - Corollary 2: Each initiated but not finalized message (included in initiating chain but not yet in target chain) will decrease the `totalSupply` and the initiating user balance exactly by the burnt `amount`.
+  - Corollary 2: Each initiated but not finalized message (included in initiating chain but not yet in target chain) will decrease the `totalSupply` and the initiating user balance precisely by the burnt `amount`.
   - Corollary 3: `SuperchainERC20s` should not charge a token fee or increase the balance when moving cross-chain.
-  - Note: if the target chain is not in the initiating chain dependency set, funds will be locked similarly to sending funds to a wrong address.
+  - Note: if the target chain is not in the initiating chain dependency set, funds will be locked, similar to sending funds to the wrong address.
-    If the target chain decides to later include it, these could be unlocked eventually.
+    If the target chain includes it later, these could be unlocked.
-- Freedom of movement: Users should be able to send tokens into any target chain that has initiating chain in its dependency set.
+- Freedom of movement: Users should be able to send and receive tokens in any target chain with the initiating chain in its dependency set using `sendERC20()` and `relayERC20()`, respectively.
 - Unique Messenger: The `sendERC20()` function must exclusively use the `L2toL2CrossDomainMessenger` for messaging.
-  Similarly, the `relayERC20()` function should only process messages originating from the L2toL2CrossDomainMessenger.
+  Similarly, the `relayERC20()` function should only process messages originating from the `L2toL2CrossDomainMessenger`.
-  - Corollary: xERC20 and other standards from third party bridges should use different functions.
+  - Corollary: xERC20 and other standards from third-party bridges should use different functions.
+- Unique Address: The `sendERC20()` function must exclusively send a message to the same address on the target chain.
+  Similarly, the `relayERC20()` function should only process messages originating from the same address.
+  - Note: The Factory will ensure same address deployment.
 - Locally initiated: The bridging action should be initialized from the chain where funds are located only.
-  - This is because same address might correspond to different users cross-chain.
+  - This is because the same address might correspond to different users cross-chain.
     For example, two SAFEs with the same address in two chains might have different owners.
-    It it possible to distiguish an EOA from a contract by checking the size of the code in the caller's address, but this will probably change with [EIP-7702](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-7702.md).
+    With the prospects of a smart wallet future, it is impossible to assume there will be a way to distinguish EOAs from smart wallets.
   - A way to allow for remotely initiated bridging is to include remote approval, i.e. approve a certain address in a certain chainId to spend local funds.
 - Bridge Events:
   - `sendERC20()` should emit a `SendERC20` event. `
   - `relayERC20()` should emit a `RelayERC20` event.
-- Same address: The SuperchainERC20 token should have the same address across chains in the Superchain.

-## Deployment and migrations

-### Factory

-A token factory predeploy can ensure that `SuperchainERC20` tokens can be permissionlessly and deterministically deployed.
-Without a deterministic deployment scheme, maintaining a mapping of the token addresses between all of the chains will not be scalable.

-### Migration to the Standard

-- New tokens that want to be interoperable should implement the `SuperchainERC20` standard from inception.
-- Tokens that are already deployed and upgradable, can update the implementation to be `SuperchainERC20` compatible.
-- Tokens that are already deployed but are not upgradable should use a different method.
-  - Some options are wrapping, converting (if burn-mint rights can be modified) or Mirroring.
-- Tokens that are `OptimismMintableERC20Token` (corresponding to locked liquidity in L1) fall into the above category of already deployed and non updatable.
-  They do have a special property though, which is burn/mint permissions granted to the `L2StandardBridge`.
-  This makes the convert method particularly appealing.

 ## Future Considerations